davidtaewookim/email/README.md

 ## Overview

 The service provides rest api to send email using mailgun or sendgrid.
 Please refer to [API Document](#api-document) for the API detail and [Business Requirement](#business-requirement).
-You can test the working version at http://
+You can test the working version at https://hidden-bastion-34629.herokuapp.com/mail

 ## Technical Overview

 Functional Javascript were used as much as possible, for example, business logic in `mail-controller.js` for creating email object for each provider and failover action were only 4 lines of code, due to functional style.
-However, I'm well versed in OOP style as well.
+OOP styles can also be employed if necessary.

 ```js
   const mailerMailgun = factory('mailgun')(email)(send);